Table of Contents

 - 1 and 1/2 cup of spinach

 - 1-2 cups of frozen pineapple

 Combine all ingredients in a blender and blend until creamy and smooth.
 Garnish with a slice of pineapple or some fresh fruit and enjoy!

 You can also drink this smoothie and fantasize that you’re on a tropical beach somewhere, while, in reality, your baby is literally destroying your house behind you.
-Works like a charm for me!
+It works like a charm for me!

 Now that you know about the 10 drinks that will help increase your breast milk supply fast, which one will you try?
 Remember that our bodies are different and everyone will have different results.
 It’s all about trial and error.
 No wonder which drinks you try, remember that feeding your baby frequently and staying hydrated is essential to producing breast milk.
 Also, try to pump frequently until your supply is established.

 The initial work and commitment to breastfeeding can be very hard, especially in the early stages of breastfeeding.
 Once your supply is established, and your milk is flowing abundantly, you will feel so good knowing that all the hard work and effort you’ve put into producing milk is paying off.

 I still have so much guilt for not being able to produce more milk for Leo when I was exclusively pumping.

 I regret not working harder on his latch so that he would nurse directly.